Time to Support Rail Trail Funding: Bill SB 274-FN

 State Funding – Where’s the Money From: Use a portion of Existing Trail Revenue

-Senator Donovan Fenton has agreed to be the Prime Sponsor for legislation to fund the proposed work.
-With his guidance and assistance, we are seeking bi-partisan and bi-cameral legislative approval and Governor’s signature by July 2025.
+With Senator Fenton’s guidance and assistance, we are seeking bi-partisan and bi-cameral legislative approval and Governor’s signature by July 2025.

 Make a Donation to NHRTC Online using the blue button below: